cnidehen/deep-learning-challenge/README.md

 # Result

-•	Preprocessing
+•	Data Preprocessing

 1. The only target variable in the dataset is IS_SUCCESSFUL.
 2. These features were used for the analysis- APPLICATION_TYPE, AFFILIATION, CLASSIFICATION, USE_CASE, ORGANIZATION, STATUS, INCOME_AMT, SPECIAL_CONSIDERATIONS, and ASK_AMT.
 3. EIN and NAME are identifications for the specific businesses that received funding over the year.

-•	Compiling, Training, and Evaluating the Model
+•	Model Compiling, Training, and Evaluating

 1. I used 3 hidden layers for the optimisation after the initial two did not achieve 75% target point.The neurons were varied according to desired epection of 75% target result.
 Relu and sigmoid were interchangebly used at diffrenet optimisation point.
 3. The model reached a target accuracy of 73.8%.